 Finally, any script-based tool such as Ansible may prove difficult to scale and for controlling the larger number of agents required in an enterprise setup.
 However, in a smaller organization, this solution may be all you need.

-CentOS, Linux (Fedora, Scientific via Extra Packages for Enterprise Linux (EPEL)), others
+CentOS, Linux (Fedora, Scientific via Extra Packages for Enterprise Linux (EPEL)), and others

 Basic Tower (self-support) starts at $5,000 per year; Enterprise from $10,000 per year; Premium, $14,000+ per year for 100 nodes each; details here.